 If “Run one time every day” is selected, then the backup task will run only once a day.

 If you want to disable your scheduled backup task, Navigate to Home > Advanced > Schedule Task > Do not schedule to cancel it.

 Event triggers are not supported in the free version of AOMEI Backupper.
 Please upgrade to a paid version if you require this feature.

 If you tick “Run one time every day” in the bottom-left corner, the backup task will run only one time in a day.
-In this situation, if the program detects the backup task has run that day, it will not run again in that day.
+In this situation, if the program detects the backup task has run that day, it will not run again on that day.

 If the PC shuts down directly without doing the backup when the "System Shutdown" event trigger has been enabled, please disable the "fast startup" option under Control Panel\All Control Panel Items\Power Options\System Settings.

 AOMEI Backupper currently cannot wake up computers to perform the scheduled backup.
-You can set to wake up the PC before the scheduled time via Windows: right click "This PC"-->Manage-->System Tools-->Task Scheduler-->Task Scheduler Library, Select AOMEI Backup tasks, and select to wake the computer to run this task under Conditions.
+You can set to wake up the PC before the scheduled time via Windows: right-click "This PC"-->Manage-->System Tools-->Task Scheduler-->Task Scheduler Library, Select AOMEI Backup tasks, and select to wake the computer to run this task under Conditions.
 For this option, you need to specify Windows Task Scheduler to perform this task.

 If the task is enabled with Event Triggers or USB plug in, it is unable to manually specify neither Windows Task Scheduler nor AOMEI Service to perform this task.
 And, "Run missed backup at the next system startup” is also unavailable.